billni/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The output file contains the following variables:

-    the subject id of the person that performed the activity a description of the activity that was performed
+    the subject represent the person that performed the activity. the label represent a description of the activity that was performed.

     the mean and standard deviation for each of the following measurements: